dahljo/bcmeter/README.md

 The redesigned version was built from scratch for better maintainability, reliability, and setup/update workflows.
 Complete ready-to-flash Raspberry Pi images are available from https://bcmeter.org.
 Contact jd@bcmeter.org for questions.

 ## Thank you for your interest!
-In this git you find everything you need to build your own bcMeter for non-commercial use as a citizen science device. for commercial use and licencing please contact jd@bcmeter.org.
+This repository contains everything you need to build your own bcMeter (DIY) — freely available for private, educational and research use under CC BY-NC 4.0.
+For commercial use and licensing, please contact jd@bcmeter.org.

 ## Recommended software setup: